"Legacy Restored"

 Erasure of Legacy & the need for new methods of capture:

-In a climate where the integrity of Black and brown legacies is being actively challenged in our books and museums, we must expand our methods of preservation beyond oral tradition.
+In a climate where the integrity of Black and b\Brown legacies is being actively challenged in our books and museums, we must expand our methods of preservation beyond oral tradition.
 By embracing recordings, ceremonies, and art, we declare that you do not need to be famous to be monumental.
 This work is about holding space for our own histories and celebrating legacies that demand to be restored.

 The Dialogue: At the heart of Legacy, Restored is a collaborative inquiry into the nature of legacy, built upon a sacred partnership between the artist as Host and a select group of individuals as Co-Hosts.